“Absence makes the heart grow fonder”, says the old proverb.

-As the antidote to blockages placed in the way of free information flow, you can:
+As an antidote to blockages placed in the way of free information flow, you can:

-- Encourage your employees to share information among each other;
+- Encourage your employees to share information with each other.

-For detailed and easily-implemented strategies on how to keep the information flowing, even across departments, refer to our article on How to break down team silos and improve collaboration.
+For detailed and easily implemented strategies on how to keep the information flowing, even across departments, check out this article:

 Here’s his number one tip:

 “My number one tip for managing remote teams is to follow the 8% Rule.
 This rule states that you should spend 8% of the time in any virtual meeting on fun and engagement.

 For instance, you could do a quick round of icebreaker questions like “what was your favorite ice cream growing up?” or a trivia session.